 Students are expected to write their final exams at the end of their courses and are strongly discouraged from missing a final exam.
 The decision to miss your final exam should not be a hasty one.
 There are support services available on campus that are designed to support you throughout the year to meet your needs.
 Requests to defer an exam need to be approved and are not guaranteed.
 In scheduling a deferred exam, the University reserves the right to accommodate your request by scheduling it at any time at the end of the current session, during the following session or in the next exam period.

-If you are facing extenuating circumstances that make it impossible for you to write your final exam such as an illness or death of a close family member, you may submit a petition with supporting documentation to request permission to defer writing your exam(s).
+If you are facing extenuating circumstances that make it impossible for you to write your final exam, such as death of a close family member, submit a petition on eService to request permission to defer writing your exam(s).

 - The deferred exam may differ from the format of a standard final exam or from the format in the original session in which you took the course.

-- Special accommodations will not be granted to you in the next exam period if your deferred exam is granted, scheduled, and then results in three consecutive exams
+- Special accommodations will not be granted to you in the next exam period if your deferred exam is granted, scheduled, and then results in three consecutive exams.

 - If your petition for a deferred exam is granted, you may be writing your deferred exam at the same time as your next session’s final exam(s).
-You are encouraged to seek academic advising to determine if you should reduce your next semester course load by the credit value of your deferred exam(s)
+You are encouraged to seek academic advising to determine if you should reduce your next semester course load by the credit value of your deferred exam(s).